ddodogames/dodo-bot-site/src/content/docs/advanced/gitbuilds.md

 git pull
 ```

-This will update the dev build to the latest version by pulling out the latest commit from Github that has the recent changes made to the bot.
+This will update your current install to the latest development build by pulling out the latest files from the branch.

 :::tip[Not using Git?]
 You may redownload the zip to update to the latest build as there's currently no method to update for non git OSes.